 server_host (bool, optional) – Host from which the server listens for traffic (i.e. the –host argument

-runhouse start run on the cluster).
+runhouse server start run on the cluster).
 Defaults to “0.0.0.0” unless connecting to the server with an SSH

 connection, in which case localhost